HiWayne/colorful_gif/README.md

   document.querySelector("#gif"),
   document.querySelector("#filter")
 ).then((newGIFDataURL) => {
-  // this will output new gif dataURL 这里将打印出一个新的gif dataURL console.log(newGIFDataURL);
+  // this will output new gif dataURL console.log(newGIFDataURL);

   // give this url to an image element